Institutional Animal Care and Use Committee (IACUC) Inspection of Research Laboratories

-• The PI or a person authorized by the PI should be present to provide the inspectors with an overview of the research, and a description of animal procedures used in the studies.
+• The PI or a person authorized by the PI, should be present to provide the inspectors with an overview of the research, and a description of animal procedures used in the studies.

-• The PI will have 10 days to respond to the IACUC in writing with a plan to correct observed violations.
+• The PI will have 10 days to respond to the IACUC in writing with a plan to correct any observed violations.

-• The IACUC sends semiannually records of all laboratory inspections to the Institutional Official.
+• The IACUC sends records semiannually of all laboratory inspections to the Institutional Official.

 4. If live animals are brought to the laboratory, how are they transported, handled, and what procedures are performed on them?
 How long are they kept in the laboratory?